regulus79/speedrun_timer/README.md

 `/start` - Starts the timer if it was paused.

-## Lisence
+## License

-This mod is lisenced under the MIT lisence, a copy of which is included in the file named `LISENCE`
+This mod is licensed under the MIT license, a copy of which is included in the file named `LICENSE`

 `/stop` - Pauses the timer.